dhaval201279/cloud-native-java-demo/README.md

 We can remove authentication and authorization module by removing Spring Oauth dependency from [Reservation client pom](https://github.com/dhaval201279/cloud-native-java-demo/blob/master/reservation-client/pom.xml)

 ### Microservices Dashboard
-Microservice dashboard is a visual representation of microservices and its ecosystem.
+Since with Microservices Architecture, an application will have myriad set of services (i.e. > 100).
+Hence it is quiet important to have bird's eye view of the entire architecture.
+Thanks to [JWorks](https://github.com/ordina-jworks) for providing dashboard application which can provide visual representation of microservices architecture and its ecosystem.
 Systemic view of microservice can be be mainly categorized into -
 - UI
 - Resources
 - Microservices